 - Campaign A will serve your “normal” ad

-Campaign B will serve a Public Service Announcement ad (in our case it was an ad for the SPCA)
+Campaign B will serve a Public Service Announcement ad

 - Run both campaigns for a few weeks